This was a very popular ad when I turned up at Bishopsbridge Road.

-Also, Dave Wakefield picked fonts that related to the date in each ad.
+Typographer Dave Wakefield then picked fonts appropriate to the dates in each ad.

-(Although he’s possibly the only guy in the country who would appreciate that detail.)
+(Although he’s possibly the only seven guys in the country who’d appreciate that detail.)

 They went down really well.

-They should’ve run for a number of years, but unfortunately Budweiser got obsessed with ‘Born on dates’, when their beer was first bottled.
+They should’ve run for a number of years, but ironically Budweiser got obsessed with how fresh their beer was, they started printing ‘Born on’ dates on all their beers to show when that beer was first bottled.

-What a terrible brief, is anyone worried they are drinking stale beer from a freshly opened bottle?
-It’s answering a problem people don’t have.
+Is anyone really worried they are drinking stale beer from a freshly opened bottle?

 Ironically they ditched saying they were really old to saying they were really new.